ctp-eos/ctp-sci/CTP Energy: 3rd Party Evidential Support.md

 > "White cells taken from a person’s mouth and placed in a test tube still respond electrochemically to the donor’s emotional states, even when the donor is out of the room, out of the building, or out of the state." – Cleve Backster [1]

 This anomalous reaction occurs in complete absence of any classical connection—whether neural, chemical, or electromagnetic—suggesting a **non-quantum** and **non-electromagnetic** mechanism.
-The principle is consistent with **CTP Energy’s assertion** that there exists a **C-domain carrier** operating as a transmission lattice through which information and state coherence are preserved across space.
+The principle is consistent with **CTP Energy’s assertion** that there exists a non-physical **C-domain carrier** operating as a transmission lattice through which information and state coherence are preserved across space and spatial distances.

 ---